Karls-Developers/MediaBundle/README.md

 # Karls Media Bundle for Unite-Cms

+#### !!
+The config `thumbnail_url` is in the next version not available anymore.
+Please delete it in all your configs. !!

 Provides a new Field Type for handling S3 Stored files select from Storage and save it right.

 ## Installation